 Where are we going?

 The County supports cleaner agricultural equipment, healthy air, and energy resilience.
 In order to achieve these economic and environmental benefits, the County aims to convert a total of eight percent of diesel- or gasoline-powered agricultural equipment in the unincorporated area to electric by 2030.
 To boost conversion of agricultural equipment to cleaner alternatives, the San Diego County Air Pollution Control District (APCD) releases a Clean Air for All Grant Campaign periodically.
 In 2020, 49 organizations from throughout the region received $21.3 million in grants from the Air Resources Board and the State.
 These grants help businesses, nonprofits, and government agencies including farmers with irrigation pumps to convert their polluting heavy machinery and equipment for electric and low carbon emission alternatives.
-Please see the Clean Air for All Grant Campaign.
-The program replaced existing farm equipment, machinery, and more with new zero-emission alternatives.
-In the unincorporated county, 13 tractors and one utility terrain vehicle were replaced under this program.
+Please see the Clean Air for All Grant Campaign website to see which projects will receive funding.

 How is this measured?

-The San Diego Air Pollution Control District will examine applications for farm equipment conversion and select candidates that qualify for incentives.
+The San Diego County Air Pollution Control District will examine applications for farm equipment conversion and select candidates that qualify for incentives.
 The County calculates reductions of air pollutant emissions based on the engine type, size, and model year of the engine running the diesel- or gasoline-powered farm equipment.

 Why is this important?

 Farm equipment accounted for approximately 52% of greenhouse gas emissions from the agriculture sector in 2014.
 Converting petroleum-run equipment to cleaner fuel reduces greenhouse gas emissions and results in cleaner air.
 Electric equipment can also connect to the grid or use off-grid alternative/renewable energy sources, such as solar, thereby increasing energy independence.
 Electric farm equipment can be more fuel efficient than diesel- or gasoline-powered equipment, allow for quiet operation, reduce noise pollution, and decrease operation and maintenance costs.